Flag of Knoxville, Tennessee

-The flag of Knoxville, Tennessee was officially adopted by municipal ordinance on October 16, 1896.
-It is the third oldest, official city flag in the United States and the oldest flag of any state or city governmental entity in Tennessee.
+The city flag of Knoxville, Tennessee was officially adopted by municipal ordinance on October 16, 1896.
+It is the third oldest official city flag in the United States and the oldest flag of any state or city governmental entity in Tennessee.

 Significance

-Nationally, Knoxville was the third city in the United States to officially adopt a flag to represent its municipality.
-Through an official ordinance on March 27, 1895, Philadelphia, Pennsylvania established the first city flag in America.
-Cleveland, Ohio followed with the second city flag in the U.S. on February 21, 1896, and Knoxville, Tennessee created the third flag on October 16, 1896.
+Knoxville was the third city in the United States to officially adopt a flag to represent its municipality.
+Through an official ordinance on March 27, 1895, Philadelphia, Pennsylvania, established the first city flag in America.
+Cleveland, Ohio, followed with the second city flag in the U.S. on February 21, 1896, and Knoxville created the third flag on October 16, 1896, becoming the oldest municipal flag in Tennessee.

-Statewide, not only is Knoxville's distinctive banner the oldest municipal flag in Tennessee, but it existed one year before Tennessee's first official state flag (1897-1905) and the subsequent Tennessee flag (1905+) by nearly ten years.
-Therefore, the flag of Knoxville is the first flag of any state or city governmental entity in Tennessee.
+The city's flag existed one year before Tennessee's first official state flag.
 The shield found inside the flag's "winged wheel" serves as the basis for Knoxville's official seal.